datacamp/authoring/docs/courses/design/personas.md

 and what extra skills or prerequisite knowledge they are assuming their students have above and beyond what's included in the persona.

+Note: these personas mention some specific technologies or domains, such as Python or epidemiology.
+When using these personas,
+replace these by equivalent levels of knowledge about technologies or domains appropriate to your course, e.g., novice understanding of R but advanced understanding of medical imaging (or vice versa).

 ## Advanced Alex

 - Age: 34